 Travaplan may use your personal information in accordance with Data Protection Legislation to:

 - Set up and maintain your registration with the Travaplan application

-- Communicate with you or your employer or the trip organiser
+- Communicate with you or the trip organiser

 - Administer and manage this application.